savvato-software/all_docs/getting_started.md

 ## Prerequisites:

-This documentation assumes you are on a mac computer and running the latest OS
+This documentation assumes you are on a mac computer and running the latest OS.
+The instructions translate well to Linux or Windows, as well.

 ## Install the following on your computer locally:

-1. MySQL server
+1. MySQL server and client
 2. NodeJS along with npm
 3. Java 19
 4. Maven

+It will help for you to install version managers for Java and NodeJS.
+Recommended are SDKMAN for Java, and Node Version Manager (nvm) for Node.

 ## Go to github: